blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 * deployment
 * troubleshooting
 * releasenotes
+* all

 To display a help topic, run Docker Inspector with either -h or --help followed by a topic.
 For example:
     -h properties

 To display multiple help topics, use a comma-separated list of help topics.
 For example:
     -h overview,properties,running

+To display all help topics, use topic "all":
+    -h all

+To change the format of the help output to HTML, add --help.output.format=html:
+    -h all --help.output.format=html

+To write help to a file, add --help.output.path={directory or file path}:
+    -h all --help.output.format=html --help.output.path=.